camel-tooling/vscode-yeoman/README.md

 ## Usage

-Inside VS Code, press  `F1` or `Ctrl+Shift+P` to bring up the Command Palette, and type `yeoman` or just `yo`.
-When you hit Enter, you will be presented with a list of Yeoman generators that are installed and available for use.
+Inside VS Code, press  `F1` or `Ctrl+Shift+P` to bring up the Command Palette, and type `Generate Yeoman` or just `Yo` and hit Enter.
+Other option is to execute `Generate Yeoman` from any folder context menu.
+You will be presented with a list of Yeoman generators that are installed and available for use.
 Once you select a generator, answer each of the questions it prompts for to complete the process.

 ![](https://github.com/bfitzpat/vscode-yo/raw/master/media/yo.gif)